fbpx

 Scenarios where militias take matters into their own hands are more likely to cause issues in rural areas where local law enforcement may be less equipped to deal with armed groups.
 However, widespread civil unrest would still be limited by federal law enforcement and National Guard interventions, which are battle-hardened through recent protests.

-The prospect of organized militia groups challenging the authority of the federal government is troubling, and the likelihood of this escalating to sustained, widespread violence is not infinitesimal.
+The prospect of organised militia groups challenging the authority of the federal government is troubling, and the likelihood of this escalating to sustained, widespread violence is not infinitesimal.
 Most militias lack the coordination, resources, or popular support to wage a large-scale insurgency.
 Nonetheless, their activity could contribute to a period of heightened instability and unrest, particularly in the weeks or months following the election.

 us elections